 Alice Rahon, artist and poet, was inspired by the symbols and textures of pre-historic, pre-Columbian, and Native American artifacts.
 She both experimented with and incorporated sand and other natural objects into her paintings and assemblages.

 She became involved with the Surrealists in Paris in 1931 when she met the Austrian painter and writer Wolfgang Paalen, whom she married in 1934.
 In 1939, with Paalen and close friend, Swiss photographer Eva Sulzer, she visited North America to study the indigenous cultures of the Pacific Northwest where Sulzer photographed indigenous communities, Haida sculptures, and totem poles in British Columbia.
 Rahon created sketches of the magnificent totems carved in the trunks of ancient cedar trees.
-Later that same year Rahon and Sulzer visited New York City before settling in Mexico City.
+Later that same year Rahon and Sulzer visited New York City before settling in Mexico City with encouragement from artist Frida Kahlo.

-In Mexico City, Rahon who began as a poet in the Surrealist movement, went from the written word to the painted image, fusing the two in what she called a “tableau-poeme.”
+In Mexico City, Rahon who began as a poet in the Surrealist movement, switched her focus from poetry to painting.
+She went from the written word to the painted image, fusing the two in what she called a “tableau-poeme.”
 One example is her 1939 “La sourire de la mort,” (“The Smile of Death”) where she juxtaposes text and image.
 She was influenced by the myths and legends of Mexican culture especially the Codex Azoyu, particularly in the glyph of Ehecatl, which she used as a motif in her paintings.

 Rahon exhibited at the 1940 International Exhibition of Surrealism in Mexico City.
 In 1943, her series “Crystals in Space,” consisted of drawings in white gouache on black paper.
 This experimental project led to her painting with white ink on black paper as in her 1946 “L’oiseau de paradis” (“The Bird of Paradise”) and her use of white wire to make her marionette “Orion ballet: Juglar” (“Orion Ballet: Juggler”).
 She would mix her oils with sand, volcanic ash, feathers, dried leaves, and butterfly wings to show the colorful landscape of Mexico.
 In her paintings the shapes of pyramids and volcanoes and the painterly tones of wind, water, earth, and fire appeared like apparitions.